XeniaOhmer/xeniaohmer.github.io/_pages/about.md

 News
 -------
+- 05.10.23 - New [preprint](https://arxiv.org/abs/2309.12263) with Leon Ackermann: We look at the relationship between skill neurons and robustness in prompt tuning.
 - 04.08.23 - My [Ph.D. thesis](https://doi.org/10.48693/379) is finally available online.
 - 18.07.23 - Very proud to be part of the [#that_is_good_data](https://github.com/huggingface/that_is_good_data) intiative.
 You can report any mistakes you find in current NLP benchmarks, together with ideas on how to fix them.
 - 23.05.23 - New [preprint](https://arxiv.org/abs/2305.11662) with [Dieuwke Hupkes](https://dieuwkehupkes.nl/) and [Elia Bruni](https://eliabruni.github.io/): We propose to evaluate large language models on different _forms_ (versions) of the same task to test whether these models have a "true" task understanding.
 Turns out, ChatGPT does not so well...